suvamM/covid-19/README.md

 - Encode each "service" as a boolean variable.
 For example, I create the boolean variables `restaurants`, `police`, and `hospital_service` to represent the status of restaurants, law enforcement officials and hospitals, respectively.
 In the code, I have partitioned these variables based on their categories (`transportation`, `shops`, `law_enforcement`, etc).

-- Any service which is ordered to remain closed according to an order generates a constraint which negates the corresponding boolean variable.
+- Any service which is ordered to remain closed generates a constraint which negates the corresponding boolean variable.
 As an example, most orders require shops dealing with non-essential items to remain closed, which generates the constraints `constraints.append(restaurants == False)` and `constraints.append(apparels == False)` (with `apparels` representing clothing stores).

 - Exceptions to the closure order are indicated by setting the corresponding boolean variable to true.
 For example, most orders necessitate that grocery and pharmacies remain open, which generates the constraints `constraints.append(grocery == True)` and `constraints.append(pharmacy == True)`.